efstathiosntonas/ngx-form/README.md

 ## TODO
 1. ~~Create upload logic in Angular2~~ Done, the form is submitted by leveraging XHR, all images are saved at `uploadsForlder/user._id` path so every user has it's own folder seperated by id.
 2. ~~Reset user password via email using a token~~ Done, the app uses SendGrid, the free plan is good for starting up.
+3. Redirect user to the `MyForms` page after submitting the form (see #6 below).
-3. Add an upload progress bar
+4. Add an upload progress bar.
-4. Resize the image before storing to file system
+5. Resize the image before storing to file system.
-5. Add a new menu link for a new page, 'My Forms' in order to display user's submitted forms
+6. Add a new menu link for a new page, `MyForms` in order to display user's submitted forms.
-6. Better styling
+7. Better styling.